 One of my top goals each year is to travel the world and experience new cultures.
 This week I’m in Mexico enjoying a retreat with my work team!
-It’s my second time in Cancun (Tim and I honeymooned here for 2 weeks) and I’m having a blast exploring the area even more.
-I’ll definitely be sharing travel guides for all of the places we visit so keep an eye out for those, but until then, I thought I’d share some tips for traveling internationally in honor of my first international trip of the year!
+It’s my second time in Cancun and I’m having a blast exploring the area again.
+I thought I’d share some tips for traveling internationally in honor of my first international trip of the year!
+Read on for my top 10 tips for international travel.

 I know for many, international travels can be super daunting but don’t fear!
 As someone who personally loves the adventure, I’ve learned how to set my trips up for success.
-When you correctly prepare for a trip, you can sit back and enjoy instead of being stressed out about all the logistical details.
-So if you’re planning any international getaways this year or just want to make sure you’re all set for your upcoming adventure, this post is for you!
-Here are 10 tips for your next trip abroad!
+When you correctly prepare for a trip, you can sit back and enjoy.
+So if you’re planning an international trip this year, this post is for you!

 First let’s dive into things to do before you hop on the plane: